Close

 Read our guide or view our products to find solutions for your problems.

-Blowby that passes the piston rings introduces pressure and combustion gases into the oil pan.
-These gases may contain fuel that hasn’t burnt properly or particulates, resulting in condensation due to temperature differences between the crankcase and the combustion gas.
-When engine oil combines with blowby, they create acids and sludge that can cause harm to other engine parts.
-Unspent fuel also dilutes your oil’s viscosity and lubricity, which can adversely impact your valve train, cylinder walls and engine bearings.
+Blowby surpassing the piston rings introduces combustion gases and increased pressure into the oil pan.
+These gases may contain fuel that hasn’t burned properly or particulates, resulting in condensation due to temperature differences between the crankcase and the combustion gas.
+When engine oil combines with blowby, it creates acids and sludge that can harm other engine parts.
+Unspent fuel also dilutes oil’s viscosity and lubricity, adversely impacting your valve train, cylinder walls and engine bearings.

 Blowby has several causes, including: